SARL-S Luxembourg - Simplified limited liability company with one euro capital

 • Public tenders may impose equity thresholds

 The SARL-S does not exempt the entrepreneur from obtaining a business permit (autorisation d’établissement).
 If the intended activity is commercial, artisanal or a regulated profession, this permit must be obtained from the Ministry of the Economy before RCS registration.
 The manager’s professional qualifications are verified in the same way as for any other legal form.
+The article on the Luxembourg business permit sets out the permit holder logic, the integrity test and the premises requirement in full.

-Important: If the SARL-S’s corporate purpose does not fall within an activity subject to the right of establishment, the SARL-S form is prohibited.
+If the SARL-S’s corporate purpose does not fall within an activity subject to the right of establishment, the SARL-S form is prohibited.
 The SARL-S is reserved for activities requiring a business permit.

 StepIndicative timeframeDetail